 The City Responds

 About a week after the Curious City piece was published, the Chicago Tribune published an article about My Building Doesn't Recycle and the high-density building recycling problem.
 A couple days later, Streets and Sanitation wrote to me and asked for a spreadsheet of all of the reports on the site.
-I asked for a meeting meeting with them to present the data and to get a better idea of how they were going to use it.
-They were not ready for a meeting and wanted me to just email the spreadsheet.
+I requested a meeting with them to present the data and to get a better idea of how they were going to use it.
+They were not ready for a meeting and instead asked me to email them the spreadsheet.
 I declined that request in hopes that they would agree to a meeting in the future.

 The Tide Turns